-- (a) establish and maintain, in such form as the Commission may determine, a list of all financial services businesses which are for the time being registered under this Part, - (b) make available to any person, on request and on payment of such charge (if any) as the Commission

-(c) publish a copy of the list on the Commission's official website.

-(2) The list maintained under paragraph (1) shall contain, in relation to each financial services business registered under this Part -

-(a) a statement of - (i) the legal name and any trading names of the business, (ii) its principal place of business and any other business addresses in the Bailiwick, and (iii) details of the type or types of financial services business (falling within paragraph 4 or 5, ("money or value transfer services") or 12 or 13 ("money or currency changing services") by virtue of which it is a financial services business, and
+- (a) establish and maintain, in such form as the Commission may determine, a list of all financial services businesses which are for the time being registered under this Part, - (b) make available to any person, on request and on payment of such charge (if any) as the Commission may reasonably demand to cover the cost of preparation, a copy of that list, and - (c) publish a copy of the list on the Commission's official website. - (2) The list maintained under paragraph (1) shall contain, in relation to each financial services business registered under this Part - - (a) a statement of - - (i) the legal name and any trading names of the business. - (ii) its principal place of business and any other business addresses in the Bailiwick, and

-(b) such other particulars as the Commission may determine.

-(3) If at any time it appears to the Commission that the list maintained under paragraph (1), or any particular contained in an entry in that list, is, for any reason, inaccurate, the Commission shall make such addition, erasure or other alteration to that list or entry as the Commission considers necessary.
-(4) The Commission may give public notice of the fact that a particular financial services business has been registered, or has ceased to be registered, under this Part.
+- (iii) details of the type or types of financial services business (falling within paragraph 4 or 5, ("money or value transfer services") or 12 or 13 ("money or currency changing services") by virtue of which it is a financial services business, and - (b) such other particulars as the Commission may determine. - (3) If at any time it appears to the Commission that the list maintained under paragraph (1), or any particular contained in an entry in that list, is, for any reason, inaccurate, the Commission shall make such addition, erasure or other alteration to that list or entry as the Commission considers necessary. - (4) The Commission may give public notice of the fact that a particular financial services business has been registered, or has ceased to be registered, under this Part.

-PART IV
+PART IV MISCELLANEOUS

-MISCELLANEOUS